 In case you missed our first part of the world’s regattas, make sure to check it out here.
+And if you want to find out everything there is to find out about sailboat racing and regattas, you can check it out here.

 The second part of our list of the world’s regattas includes eight more fun and exciting events.